mmbmf1/mmbmf1/posts/docker-postgresql-setup.md

 ## The Solution

 Use Docker Compose to run PostgreSQL in a container.
+This keeps your database completely isolated from your system and makes it easy to start, stop, and reset.
+The configuration is version-controlled in a simple YAML file that anyone on your team can use to get the exact same setup.

 ```yaml
 # docker-compose.yml